If you don’t use it, you lose it.

 § Your mistakes will most probably not be corrected. (but there is always a silver lining, check the last but one entry in the pros section).

 § It creates a relaxed atmosphere of cooperation where both people are teachers and learners at the same time.
-So much so, that it can lead into a friendship.
+So much so, that it can lead to a friendship.
 I am talking from experience, I met one of my best friends in a language exchange.

 § It’s flexible in terms of “when” and “how often”.
 You two decide.